-Here’s a one line summary of the current state in the markets, worldwide (as of early March 2018):
+Easy to digest bullet point summary of the current state of the markets, worldwide (as of March 2018):

 US in General